Table of contents:

 - Multiple instances of the ECUSimulator may be started on different IP ports on the same machine.

-- Instances of the ECUSimulator are connected, started or stopped automatically by the ASAP2Demo application.
+- Instances of the ECUSimulator on the local machine are connected, started and stopped automatically by ASAP2Demo.

 - Never ever run more than one instance of ASAP2Demo with the same A2L in simulating mode!
 This leads to multiple XCP/CCP Master access on a single Slave.
 The behavior is not predictable in this case.